 Christians and Muslims in Palestine

-Palestinian culture is based on not only helping family members and neighbors but also passersby whoever that person may be.
+Palestinian culture is based on helping not only family members and neighbors but also passersby, whoever that person may be.
 A Palestinian person will automatically offer any possible help that they can.
 Despite their differing views, Christians and Muslims live alongside one another, which lends harmony to the entire area of Palestine.

 This harmony imbues Palestine with a special sense of solidarity among residents.
 An example of this harmony is the site of the Church of the Nativity and the Mosque of Omar bin al-Khattab, both sharing the same location in Manger Square in the heart of Bethlehem city.